RobbieHember/fcgadgets/README.md

 * Equations for simualating annual probability of wildfire
 * Simple equations based on Pareto distribution fits to annual area burned, stratified by biogeoclimatic zone

-## ACTIVITIES
+## ACTIONS
-The **activities** subpackage contains resources for representing effects of forest management on forest sector GHG balance.
+The **actions** module contains resources for representing effects of forest management on forest sector GHG balance.
 ### nutrient_addition:
 * Representation of GHG balance responses to aerial applications of Urea s